Prothesis-Dental-Solutions/SimpleExcelExporter/README.md

 # SimpleExcelExporter

 This C# library is intended to help export data to Excel .xlsx file.

+Internally it uses the [Microsoft DocumentFormat.OpenXml library](https://github.com/OfficeDev/Open-XML-SDK).
+Unlike DocumentFormat.OpenXml, this library doesn't aim to produce any possible kind of .xlsx file but focus on the use case where a user of your application wants to export data to an Excel file.
+Of course you can use DocumentFormat.OpenXml directly but we believe this library is simpler and is less error prone for that particular use case.

 ## How to use?
-1. Annotate your classes
+1. Annotate your classes.
 Let's say you have a Player class in your code.
 Add annotations to guide SimpleExcelExporter how to export your data.
 ``` C#
 public class Player
 {